 - Owen D. Young Library (ODY)

 - Student Activities and many more

-Fall 2020 Update: Before starting work, students are to reach out to Debora Moschell <firstname.lastname@example.org> from the Business Office to get more information on what specific documentation is required in addtion to completing an I-9 (Employment Eligibility Verification) and W-4 (Employee Withholding Allowance Certificate) form.
+Before starting work, students must go to the Business Office in Vilas Hall to complete an I-9 (Employment Eligibility Verification) and W-4 (Employee Withholding Allowance Certificate) form.
 The I-9 form requires proof of identification and citizenship such as an unexpired passport so students should bring their documents with them.
 The W-4 form is used to determine how much income tax must be withheld from a student’s pay.
-International Students must claim Single, may claim 0 (maximum tax will be taken) or 1 withholdings, and must write “NRA” (for Non-resident Alien) above the dotted line on line 6.
-Once all required documentation is completed, students are to scan and email directly to Debora Moschell.
+International Students must claim Single, may claim 0 (maximum tax will be taken) or 1 withholdings, and must write “NRA” (for Non-resident Alien) above the dotted line on line 6 .

 Social Security Number

 Once you have secured on-campus employment, you must apply for a Social Security Number (SSN) from the US government.
 This is an identification number used for taxation and benefit purposes.
 An identification number from another country can not be used in place of a US Social Security Number.
 Any student who receives wages must obtain a SSN.
 Once you have secured campus employment, the procedure for obtaining a social security number is as follows.
 Please note that new students have to wait until they have been registered in SEVIS to apply for SSN.
 Students are registered in SEVIS within a month of classes starting.

 Obtain a Letter of Employment by completing the Letter of Employment Request Form.
 Once you submit the form, you will receive an e-mail when the letter is ready to be picked up.
 Please allow 2-3 days for your request to be processed.